ericli-bitgo/proof-of-reserves/README.md

 # Proof of Reserves

+**This repo has been archived.
+Go to https://github.com/BitGo/proof-of-solvency for the most recent version of this tool.**

 ## Overview

 This is a multi-levelled proof of reserves implementation that enables O(log n) time verification of proofs.